Noah-Du/Intern_2020/vctl command/mirrors/Blogs.md

       "registry-mirrors": ["https://<my-docker-mirror-host>"]
     }

-But we do not have the configuration file like dockerd to set a registry mirror with Project Nautilus.
+But vctl does not have the configuration file like dockerd to set a registry mirror.
 Then how can we do it?

 There are two ways to use it easily:

+#### Before Try It

+Remember that you need to install and start vctl first and download `mirrors.go` and `registry.ini` in this github.

+    > vctl system start
+    Preparing storage...
+    Container storage has been prepared successfully under /path/ Preparing container network, you may be prompted to input password for administrative operations...
+    Password:
+    Container network has been prepared successfully using vmnet: vmnet9 Launching container runtime...
+    Container runtime has been started.

 #### 1. Add Resgistry Mirrors Url In Pulling Command